Ak33ra/15-418-final-project/README.md

 Each experiment should create a new directory for organization.
 An explicit out_dir should be provided if you don't want to override old results of an identical experiment.

-For each model in the experiment, we create a jsonl file in the experiment directory.
+For each model in the experiment, we create a jsonl file in the experiment directory (TODO).
 This will track events per model and report its performance metrics.

 The YAML config used should be copied into the experiment data folder.